Interferon alfa-2b Side Effects

 Applies to interferon alfa-2b: injection kit, injection powder for solution, injection solution

-Check with your doctor immediately if any of the following side effects occur while taking interferon alfa-2b:More common
+You should check with your doctor immediately if any of these side effects occur when taking interferon alfa-2b:More common

 - difficult or labored breathing